 - Check for worn Christmas tree light electrical cords and always unplug at night.
 Use UL approved electrical decorations and cords.
 Using miniature lights produce less heat and reduce the drying effect on the tree or any chance of fire.

-- Cutting a refresh cookie off the tree base is important only when trees have been cut for over 4 hours.
+- Cutting a refresh "cookie" off the tree base is important only when trees have been cut for over 4 hours.
+If you let your stand water go dry for 4 hours, a new cookie cutting is necessary but impossible to do.

 - For easier watering, buy a funnel and a 3 to 4 foot tube.
 Slip the tube over the funnel outlet, extend tubing down into the tree stand and water without bending over or disturbing the tree skirt.
 Hide this system in an out-of-the-way part of the tree.